 Kermit and Betty lived in an amazing house with a swimming pool, atop Bogg’s Hill, a semi-private mini-mountain just outside of town.

-Everybody in Woodstock knew Kermit but knew little about him.
+Everybody in Woodstock knew Kermit but knew very little about him.
 He had no apparent job, dressed like a caretaker, always drove a brand-new Cadillac, hung out most days at the local gas station and was buddy-buddy with the town’s only policeman.
 Part of his mystique was his personal license plate, UC 1 (Ulster County #1).
 Woodstock was in the county of Ulster, just north of New York City.
 Normally such a VIP license plate would denote one who is very very high in the county or state government politics.
 Rumor was that he had connections with the governor of New York State.
 Kermit was indeed a mystery.
-The fact was, no one ever dared to cross him.
+Fact was, no one ever dared to cross him.